marianoguerra/ioriodb/README.rst

   + catch up to recent events without touching the disk, each streams "remembers" last N events in memory

 * provide access control to who can do what on a per stream/bucket level

-  + a group of streams is a bucket

 * administer user credentials, permissions and sessions
-* list streams in a bucket and buckets
+* list streams in a bucket and list buckets
 * provide eviction policies per stream and/or bucket

   + only keep last N events for a stream
-  + only keep X bytes per stream (say 4KB)
+  + only keep X bytes per stream (say 4MB)
-  + only keep blobls for the last 7 days
+  + only keep blobs for the last 7 days

 * append only (eviction is done by removing "chunk" files from a stream)